syberkitten/performance-as3/README.md

    }
 }

-//This holds all of birds
+//This holds all our birds
 var birds : Vector.<MadBird> = new Vector.<MadBird>;

 ...